AndriiNikitin/mariadb-environs-xtrabackup/t/README.md

 Legend:

-.broken = test doesn't really work and probably needs effort to be useful .disabled = test is good but failure happens because of existing reported bug
+.broken = test doesn't really work and probably needs effort to be useful .disabled = test is good but failure happens because of existing reported bug or needs investigation